Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Apollo.md

 Sing a sick diss at an enemy.
 If the enemy is in range and can hear the mockery, the target must make an Willpower saving roll.
 On failure, the target takes <mark style="background: #9E0000A6;">1d6</mark> [[Combat Mechanics#Magic Damage |magic damage]].
-Either way, afterwards the target will receive a -1 to their next roll in the duration
+If you are equipped with an instrument, deal <mark style="background: #930000A6;">1d8</mark> damage instead Either way, afterwards the target will receive a -1 to their next roll in the duration.

 ------------------
 <b><ins><i>Guided Arrow:</i></ins></b>